Did you know that rising medical expenses and increasing probability of ailments have popularized health insurance plans?

 - Is the coverage level sufficient?

-If you already have existing health plans, you can make do with a smaller cover in your new plan.
+- If you already have existing health plans, you can make do with a smaller cover in your new plan.

 - If your medical history makes you prone to ailments, a higher coverage should be your choice.